Kiara

 How to Pronounce Kiara

 Our model has identified 3 different pronunciations for the name Kiara.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 72.5% confident that Kiara is pronounced as kee-AH-ruh.
-The next most likely pronunciation is KEE-ah-ruh, at 15.0% confidence.
+Our model is 72.5% confident that Kiara is pronounced as kee-AH-ruh, which has 3 syllables.
+The next most likely pronunciation is KEE-ah-ruh, at 15.0% confidence, with 3 syllables.

 KYAH-ruh (2 syllables)